Bed bugs are really a nuisance for homeowners.

-The most common signs you can use to identify bed bugs in your home include dark red stains on your bedsheets and a kind of yellow skin leftover by larvae.
+The most common signs you can use to identify bed bugs in your home include dark red stains on your bedsheets and a kind of yellow skin leftover from larvae.

 Sometimes you can also notice and identify live bed bugs that are usually the size of an apple seed.

-They can easily be seen around cracks and crevices of your bed frame when you shine a flashlight near to them.
+They can easily be seen around cracks and crevices of your bed frame when you shine a flashlight near them.

 Another good way to tell if you have bed bug infestation is through bed bug bites.

 These bugs will require human or pet flesh to survive and will mostly become active when you sleep.

 Bites from bed bugs can be found on your exposed skin, like hands, neck, legs, and arms, which are usually in a straight line or a zigzag pattern and feels itchy.

 Once you know precisely you have bed bugs, you can use DIY cedarwood oil sprays to treat them naturally.

 Simply create the one using the below methods and active ingredients…

 1- Surface Bed Bug Spray

 One of the simplest cedar oil bed bug spray recipes is to combine 50% white vinegar with 50% filtered water in a small spray bottle.

 Then add 5 to 6 drops of cedar essential oil per ounce of the mixture.

 Keep in mind that this is a very mild spray you can use to clean the surfaces and repel the bugs.

 This might not work for a large infestation but can help if you notice that the bed bug infestation has just started.

 2- Diatomaceous Earth Insect Repellent